 Who We Are

 Mastery Schools Australia (MSA) was founded to provide a high-quality educational alternative for young people who are disengaged, or at risk of disengaging, from their current schooling environment.
-Since opening our first campus in Queensland in 2021, we have grown steadily and now support students in Victoria as well.
-With a new campus approved in Tasmania (opening 2026) and an application underway in New South Wales, we are building a network of schools that helps students across Australia reconnect with their education and reach their full academic potential.
+Since opening our first campus in Queensland in 2021, we have grown steadily and now support students in Victoria, Tasmania and Sydney.
+We are building a network of schools that helps students across Australia reconnect with their education and reach their full academic potential.

 At MSA, our focus is on strengthening academic foundations while also fostering the resilience and confidence students need to thrive.
 Our aim is to equip students with the skills to re-enter and succeed in mainstream education, or to continue their schooling with us as they prepare for future pathways.